asbjornenge/testdom/README.md

 Testdom is a [jsdom](https://github.com/tmpvar/jsdom) wrapper to help developers write test code that works both in the browser and in node.

 It works by checking if a global document exists in it's current environment.
 If it does it bails out and expects the browser to provide all available browser globals.
 If a global document does not exists, it will create one using jsdom.
-It will also create other appropriate browser globals using jsdom.

 **WANTED!** *PRs with more tested additional globals.*